 Swimming with Resistance

 Another effective breath-control workout involves swimming with both fins and hand paddles.
 These tools increase water resistance.
 Swimming fast for 400 m jump-starts the cardiovascular system.
 Older swimmers should warm up with a slower 400 m.
 Pulling involves swimming with the upper body only, letting the legs kick slowly or just trail behind.
 Pull for 600 m, alternating breathing every three strokes and then every five strokes.
 Continue the breath-control workout by alternately kicking fast for one lap and sprinting for one lap.
 Paul Hutinger, an American Swimming Coaches Association Level IV coach, warns that a high-intensity breath control workout is dangerous for people with existing high blood pressure.
-In a May 2010 article for "Swimmer Magazine," Hutinger details the hemorrhagic stroke he experienced while performing "no breather" sprints.
+In an article for "Swimmer Magazine," Hutinger details the hemorrhagic stroke he experienced while performing "no breather" sprints.
 Always check with a physician before engaging in these types of workouts.

 The medley workout makes use of all four basic strokes: freestyle, backstroke, breaststroke and butterfly.
 Warming up with an easy 600 m helps you prepare for the demands of fast medley sets.
 Swim increasingly long IM medley sets for the main part of the workout.
 A 100 m IM consists of 25 m each of butterfly, backstroke, breaststroke and freestyle, in that order.
 Start with a 100 m IM, then continue with a 200 m IM consisting of 50 m butterfly, 50 m breaststroke, 50 m backstroke and 50 m freestyle.
 Finish up with a 400 m IM consisting of 100 m butterfly, 100 m breaststroke, 100 m backstroke and 100 m freestyle.
 Medleys test both stamina and technique.
 A swimmer is only as effective as his weakest stroke.
 Butterfly in particular is a difficult stroke to swim when fatigue sets in.